 Automated drip marketing saves time and is quite effective.
 It not just boosts your user engagement but also speeds up the conversion rate.
 Isn’t that what we all want?!

-Here are few ways how automated drip marketing is beneficial.
+Here are a few ways of how automated drip marketing is beneficial.

-- You can schedule and design the entire workflow of your drip marketing.
+(2) You can schedule and design the entire workflow of your drip marketing.
 Automated drip marketing is a one-click matter.
-Once you have set the behavioural triggers and/or set the schedule, you are done.
+Once you have set the behavioral triggers and/or set the schedule, you are done.
 For instance, the 10-step drip email campaign from LearnPad to educate their users to urge them to use their technology.
 That was one great way to do automated drip marketing campaigns.

-- Personalization is crucial in targeted marketing.
-With an automation tool, you can segment your users in different lists based on their demographics, website behaviour, email engagement, and many such factors.
+(3) Personalization is crucial in targeted marketing.
+With an automation tool, you can segment your users in different lists based on their demographics, website behavior, email engagement, and many such factors.
 Once you have segmented your lists, you can now automate personalized drip campaigns with relevant content and context.

 9 Automated Drip Marketing for Higher Lead Engagement